 - Neon pumps draw attention to your ankles and feet

-When you are in love with one of a kind shoes
+When you are in love with statement shoes

 As you already have noticed I am crazy for shoes.
 When I see a pair I like and do not have a similar pair and can afford it, I hardly can resist to buy it. 🙁 And I can easily find 101 reasons why to wear heels.
 How did my being crazy for statement shoes start out?
 It started when I was a teenager.
 My mom gave my sister and me 20DM (about $40-50 in market value back then) at the end of summer to buy shoes for the upcoming fall/winter season.
 For that money you could not buy high quality leather shoes and that was what I wanted.It is ok to love your shoes. #shoelove Click To Tweet